3lvis/Networking/README.md

 The `Content-Type` HTTP specification is so unfriendly, you have to know the specifics of it before understanding that content type is really just the parameter type.
 Because of this **Networking** uses a `ParameterType` instead of a `ContentType`.
 Anyway, here's hoping this makes it more human friendly.

+### JSON

 **Networking** by default uses `application/json` as the `Content-Type`, if you're sending JSON you don't have to do anything.
 But if you want to send other types of parameters you can do it by providing the `ParameterType` attribute.
-For example, if you want to use `application/x-www-form-urlencoded` just use the `.FormURLEncoded` parameter type, internally **Networking** will format your parameters so they use [`Percent-encoding`](https://en.wikipedia.org/wiki/Percent-encoding#The_application.2Fx-www-form-urlencoded_type).
-No more changes needed.

-### JSON
+When sending JSON your parameters will be serialized to data using `NSJSONSerialization`.

 ```swift
 let networking = Networking(baseURL: "http://httpbin.org")